Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

-# Binary Species Classification from Bio-acoustic Data
+# Binary Species Classification and Augmentation from Bio-acoustic Data

-## Business Case
+## Business Case (or Motivation?)

 Human activity and climate change have been placing ever increasing pressure on biodiversity.
 A common problem of interest in conservation biology and ecology research is to detect the presence of a wildlife species in a region.
 Acoustic monitoring, which is a technique that uses certain electronic devices to capture animal sounds, is seeing growing use in this context.
 It facilitates collection of wildlife data in a non-invasive manner continuously and over large areas, while avoiding the heavy cost associated with employing humanpower for manual surveys.
 However, the large scale data thus generated requires intensive analysis using advanced machine learning or deep learning algorithms.